mars-7/Area-14/docs/index.md

 ## Quick Links
 * [Detailed Weapon Statistics](https://docs.google.com/spreadsheets/d/17A-Qn2cw7yGLl_R0BbsM4ODvLzdZUj_Z9p6ZllokMis/edit?usp=sharing)

+## April 18th, 2021
+This update was worked on by Spearritt

+### Changed
+- D Class bodies can no longer be searched
+- Stolen Access Card/Hostile Access Card can no longer be picked up from body searching

+### Fixed
+- Body search interaction should now stay with the body (lol)

 ## April 17th, 2021
-This update was working on by Spearritt
+This update was worked on by Spearritt

 ### Added
 - Body Searching Feature